ukaea/multiparser/docs/file_monitor.md

 Default: `None`

 In a case where `termination_trigger` cannot be specified this is the time in seconds the `FileMonitor` will run before timing out.
+Note if both `timeout` and `termination_trigger` are specified, termination will occur when either the trigger is set externally, or the timeout period is reached.

 ## `lock_callbacks`
 `#!python bool`